IssaHanou/BEP_1920_Q2/back-end/resources/room_manual.md

 ### Rules
 Rules are defined by:

 - `id`: this is the id of a rule.
 Write it in camelCase, e.g. "solvingControlBoard".
+This id should be unique compared to other rule ids and also the device ids as well as the timer ids.
 - `description`: this is optional and can contain more information about the rule.
 This can be displayed in the front-end, so should be readable and in Dutch.
 - `limit`: this sets the number of times this rule can be triggered.